What’s it like to be in counselling?

 Is counselling confidential?

 Everything you discuss with me is confidential.
+Your identity is also confidential.
+I do not share information with anyone.

 However, bear in mind that I discuss my work with a supervisor.
 This is done without identifying details to protect your confidentiality.